 Bats are an extremely important part of our environment, yet are in serious decline because of a fungus.
 However, bats are one of humanity's most valuable allies in the fight against yard and garden pests and also in slowing the spread of insect-borne diseases.

 Bats are not blind and are clean animals.
 They do not interfere with feeding backyard birds and will not be disrupted by pets or children.
-Many people have serious misconceptions about bats.
-Myths that they are vicious carriers of rabies and pests are abundant.
-Bats are actually quite harmless and are important indicators of a healthy environment.
+Bats are pollinators and do not tend to be agressive.
 Because bats are sensitive to pollution and pesticide levels, they are useful as a warning sign to potential environmental problems.

 Bats can be important in combating insects that are actually dangerous to humans.
 With the increased media coverage of the deaths caused by the West Nile Virus, many people are looking for effective ways to prevent the spread of the disease.
 The West Nile Virus is primarily spread through mosquitoes and mosquitoes are a significant portion of a bat's diet.
 As previously stated, a small bat can capture more than 1,200 mosquitoes in a single hour!
 Bats cannot contract the West Nile Virus by eating infected mosquitoes.
 In addition to mosquitoes, bats can help control the populations of beetles, moths and leafhoppers.
 Even the very presence of bats in an area can reduce insect populations as many insects can hear bats up to 100 feet away and will keep their distance from areas occupied by bats.